Does Depression Counseling Help?

 Talk About How Depression Impacts Your Life With A Therapist

-Another type of depression you may encounter is pregnancy depression.
+Therapy for depression is often focused on depressive symptoms with no direct underlying cause, but other types of depression can be related to other factors, such as pregnancy depression.
 This type of depression happens when women are pregnant.
 Pregnancy depression is an umbrella term that is comprised of three different types of depression diagnoses: prenatal depression, postpartum depression, and postpartum psychosis.

 Prenatal depression happens during pregnancy and affects 10-20% of pregnant women.
 Symptoms include crying, sleep issues, anxiety, and lack of attachment to her fetus.